tyceerickson/ai-soc-pipeline/README.md

 SSH session-lifecycle events (connect / key-exchange / disconnect) that carry no analytic value.
 High volume, low signal.

-In June 2026 I re-engineered the detection ruleset (57 rules, 27 MITRE techniques) so that each rule tags the **single correct technique and tactic** for the behavior it detects, and session-lifecycle noise is suppressed at rule level 0.
-The result: daily alert *counts* dropped by ~99%, but every remaining alert is a **meaningful, MITRE-classified, actionable detection** — a failed/successful login, a discovery command, a persistence implant, a malware drop, a CVE probe.
+From June 2-5, 2026 I re-engineered the detection ruleset (57 rules, 27 MITRE techniques) so that each rule tags the **single correct technique and tactic** for the behavior it detects, and session-lifecycle noise is suppressed at rule level 0.
+The result: daily alert *counts* dropped by ~99%, but every remaining alert is a **meaningful, MITRE-classified, actionable detection** which includes a failed/successful login, a discovery command, a persistence implant, a malware drop, a CVE probe.
 A SOC analyst wants the ~25k signal, not the 2.8M noise.

-That transition — recognizing that raw data volume is not detection quality, then doing the detection-engineering work to fix it — is the core security-operations lesson of the project.
+That transition, recognizing that raw data volume is not detection quality, then doing the detection-engineering work to fix it, is the core security-operations lesson of the project, that I unexpectedly learned.
 (Full write-up in `docs/08-lessons-learned.md`.)

 ## Architecture